-Design and test your Boomilever structures, using the Science Olympiad App
+Design and test your Tower structures, using the Science Olympiad App

-SkyCiv has partnered with Science Olympiad to help digitize the Science Olympiad competition for the 2020-21 season!
+SkyCiv has partnered with Science Olympiad to help digitize the Science Olympiad competition for the 2023-24 season!
 The app sits inside SkyCiv Structural 3D to simulate the competition testing.
-Not sure how to model or design your boomilever?
-See this article on how to model a boomilever in SkyCiv with video and a step by step guide.

 Results and Scoring

-The app will run through about a 100 iterations to calculate the load at which the structure fails (if in fact it fails).
+The app will run through about 100 iterations to calculate the load at which the structure fails (if in fact, it fails).
 During this process, it will calculate the following results:

 - Max Stress: this is the stress that your members are undergoing under the peak load.
 If your structure is failing due to stress (stress exceeding 7MPa) then this result will hover under that stress limit.